Dealing With Anger in Marriage

 - Blaming others and/or unwillingness to accept responsibility

 Don’t be afraid to explore and consider what might be behind your anger and discover what the root of it may be.
-It may be some old baggage and understand past hurts and disappointments.
+It may be some old baggage that requires understanding past hurts and disappointments.
 You can do this in a variety of ways such as through journaling about situations and just what it was that made you angry, and why?
-Journaling can help you to get in touch with other feelings which may be underlying your anger, such as frustration, hurt, sadness, fear or pain from your past.
+Journaling can help you to get in touch with other feelings which may be underlying your anger, such as frustration, hurt, sadness, fear, or pain from your past.
 Many people become angry because they feel violated or abused.
-Participation in private Counseling, or becoming involved in a support group or an anger management or therapy group can be very beneficial.
 Ignoring the root cause of your anger will prevent you from resolving your anger issue.
 It’s like putting a Band-aid on a cancerous wound that never heals.

-If you have been unable to resolve your anger management issue sheer determination, by reading self-help books or attending an anger management seminar, I encourage you to get Christian counseling help in dealing with the underlying factors which may be at the root of your anger management issues.
+If you have been unable to resolve your anger management issue with sheer determination, by reading self-help books or attending an anger management seminar, I encourage you to get Christian counseling help in dealing with the underlying factors which may be at the root of your anger management issues.
+Participation in private Counseling or becoming involved in a support group or anger management or therapy group can be very beneficial.

-Scriptural Directives on Anger:
+Scriptural Guidance on Anger:

 The Apostle James instructs us to “be quick to hear, slow to speak and slow to anger,” (James 1:19-27).
 You have a choice when it comes to how you will behave when you are angered.
 You can learn to express anger appropriately instead of lashing out or acting it out.

 Scripture doesn’t tell us to never feel angry, but rather to “be angry and sin not”(Ephesians 4:26).
 Anger in and of itself is not wrong.
-What is wrong is when we have wrong thoughts, reactions or behaviors in response to our anger.
+What is wrong, is when we have wrong thoughts, reactions, or behaviors in response to our anger.

 Spouses who are serious about dealing with the anger in their marriage should refrain from “letting the sun go down on their anger.”
-By resolving conflicts and dealing with anger as it occurs daily, couples can by experience the joy of viewing each day as a new beginning, with no residue of negativity from the previous twenty-four hours.
+By resolving conflicts and dealing with anger as it occurs daily, couples can experience the joy of viewing each day as a new beginning, with no residue of negativity from the previous twenty-four hours.